david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 # Inference Engine Custom Layer Implementation for the Intel® CPU

 We will now use the generated CPU extension with the Inference Engine to execute the custom layer on the CPU.
-The necessary steps that will be covered are:
+The steps are:

-1. Edit the CPU extension template files
+1. Edit the CPU extension template files.
-2. Compile the CPU extension library
+2. Compile the CPU extension library.
-3. Execute the Model with the custom layer
+3. Execute the Model with the custom layer.

 ## Edit the CPU Extension Template Files

-The generated CPU extension includes the template file *ext_cosh.cpp* that must be edited to fill-in the functionality of the *cosh* custom layer for when it is executed by the Inference Engine.
-The *CMakeLists.txt* file will also need to be edited to add any header file or library dependencies required to compile the CPU extension.
-In the next sections, we will edit and walk through these files.
+The generated CPU extension includes the template file *ext_cosh.cpp* that must be edited to fill-in the functionality of the *cosh* custom layer for execution by the Inference Engine.
+We also need to edit the *CMakeLists.txt* file to add any header file or library dependencies required to compile the CPU extension.
+In the next sections, we will walk through and edit these files.

 **Note:** For reference, or to copy to make the changes quicker, pre-edited *CMakeLists.txt* and *ext_cosh.cpp* files are provided by the tutorial in the "$CLT" directory.